Frequently asked questions

 I am registered as a Practitioner Clinical Psychologist with the Health and Care Professionals Council, which is the regulatory body for Clinical Psychologists in the United Kingdom.
 I am also registered as Chartered Member of the British Psychological Society in the Division of Clinical Psychology.

 How much are your fees?

-Payment will be taken in full at the end of each session.
+Payment will be taken in full on the day of the session or the day before if online paiement.
 You can make payment with cash or cheque.
 I also have the facility to accept most major credit and debit cards (except American Express).

 Please note that I will need a minimum of 7 days notice to re-schedule an appointment.

 Appointments cancelled within this 7 days period will be strictly charged in full.